sipgate-io/sipgateio-node/README.md

 ### Creating a Client

-You can connect the client by passing a valid OAuth token (You have to implement the OAuth flow yourself):
+You can connect the client by passing a valid OAuth token (You have to implement the OAuth flow yourself).
+You can find more information on our [API documentation](https://www.sipgate.io/rest-api/authentication#oauth2).:

 ```typescript
 const client = sipgateIO({